Management System Owner: Chief Information Officer (CIO)

-Software Quality Assurance (SQA) defines necessary quality-assurance requirements for all software applications used within Fermilab.
+Software Quality Assurance (SQA) defines necessary quality-assurance requirements for all software applications used by Fermilab.
 Software quality assurance is implemented using a graded approach based on the analysis of potential risks should the software not perform as intended.
 Evaluating each software application against potential consequences allows for the application of appropriate quality-assurance measures and controls.
 Through this approach, Fermilab's SQA Program ensures development, management and delivery of reliable software applications through adequate planning, testing and control.

 The information management system applies across all sectors of the laboratory's line organizations and to all laboratory visitors, contractors and collaborators that operate computing assets and services on the laboratory network.

-Other Processes Supporting the Management System
+4.11 Other Processes Supporting the Management System